shreenat/shreenat/README.md

-# Hello I am Shreena!
+# Hello!
+I am Shreena.

 ## About Me
 I am a Second Year Undergraduate Student at the University of Maryland majoring in Computer Science and minoring in Physics and Robotics.
 I am also at the home stretch of my Advanced Cybersecurity Experience for Students Honors Program Citation and am in my journey through the Break Through Tech AI/ML program to deep dive into the subject, learn from experts, and gain hands-on experience in real-world projects.
 I am currently in the search of an internship for the Summer 2026 where I can further hone my skills technical and professional skills and explore more about Neural Networks and their applications in Computer Vision and LLMs.